ralna/GALAHAD/doc/C/rst-dir/clls_functions.rst

 	*
 		- Ao_type

 		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the objective design matrix, $A_o$.
-It should be one of 'coordinate', 'sparse_by_rows' or 'dense; lower or upper case variants are allowed.
+It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense' or 'dense_by_columns'; lower or upper case variants are allowed.

 	*
 		- Ao_ne